 “Commitment to democracy, the rule of law, freedom of religion and speech and human rights are all core values shared between the United States and Israel.
 Both nations were founded by refugees seeking political and religious freedom.
 Both were forced to fight for independence against foreign powers.
 Both have absorbed waves of immigrants seeking political freedom and economic well-being.
 And both have evolved into democracies that respect the rule of law, the will of voters and the rights of minorities….Israel has an independent judicial system, which protects the rights of individuals and operates under the principle of “innocent until proven guilty.”
 Israel also features regularly scheduled elections that are free and fair and open to all its citizens, regardless of religion, race or sex.”

 “America’s staunchest ally” and the “only democracy in the Middle East” are cliches used constantly by the pro-Israel media to characterize this rogue nation.
 Frankly I don’t see much value for the US here.
 How has “America’s staunchest ally” supported US efforts in its ill-advised wars in Afghanistan and Iraq, or in fighting the Islamic State?
-And how democratic really is this “only democracy in the Middle East”, a state that is more an “ethnocracy” than a democracy; a state that relegates its Palestinian citizens to second class status; a state that has been a serial violator of international law and human rights, and a state that has imposed apartheid on the people and the land it has occupied for fifty years.
-And “America’s staunchest ally” has tried to influence American elections and to undermine American foreign policy, inserting its paranoid and myopic worldview into US foreign affairs.
-Interesting that before Israel, America had no enemies in the Middle East.
+And how democratic really is this “only democracy in the Middle East”, a state that is more an “ethnocracy” “theocracy” than a democracy; a state that relegates its Palestinian citizens to second class status; a state that has been a serial violator of international law and human rights, and a state that has imposed apartheid on the people and the land it has occupied for fifty years.
+And “America’s staunchest ally” has spied upon America and stolen its secrets, has tried to influence American elections and to undermine American foreign policy, inserting its paranoid and myopic worldview into US foreign affairs.
+Interesting that before Israel, America had few if any enemies in the Middle East.
 And this “democracy” that touts freedom, has deprived the Palestinians in Gaza and the West Bank of their freedom for fifty years.
 And Israel, always crying about the “existential threat” of Hezbollah, Hamas or Iran, strives every day to obliterate what little still exists of Palestine.

 This whole concept of “shared values” between the US and Israel is a clever bit of propaganda, or “hasbara” promoted by Zionists and, interestingly, carefully laid out in a book published by the Israel Project some years ago.
 This book, written by star Republican marketer, Frank Luntz, contains instructions like, “Draw direct parallels between Israel and America – including the need to defend against terrorism” and, “the language of Israel is the language of America: ‘democracy’, ’freedom’, ‘security’ and ‘peace’.
 These four words are at the core of the American political, economic, social and cultural systems, and they should be repeated as often as possible because they resonate with virtually every American”.
 The AIPAC statement above follows these instructions quite well.